 Ethics

-Before your collect any data, check in with your hospital or university ethics committee to see what level of ethics your project sits under.
+Check with your hospital or university ethics committee before you collect any data.
+Find out what level of ethics your project falls under.
 Be prepared for some form filling and some unique wordology.
 If you delve further into the history of ethical standards, be prepared for some moving and challenging cases.

 Data Collection